 The appointment provides half-academic-year support and can be implemented either as one-semester with full support, or a full academic year with half-support.
 The visitor will teach at least one novel undergraduate course, which is expected to be different from, but complimentary to, the existing curriculum.
 The visitor will also undertake some activities that contribute to the life of the Keller Center and the University.
 The visitor is expected to bring a unique and creative educational experience to students through classroom teaching and other projects.
 Educational innovation is of particular interest in this appointment.
 Candidates will be evaluated according to their scholarship and teaching ability, and their track record of innovations and innovative teaching methods as applied to design thinking and entrepreneurship.
 Candidates with expertise and teaching plans well aligned with center priorities in operations and in global issues (particularly outside US/Europe) will be prioritized.
 Bachelor's degree required; advanced degree preferred.

-The application period for 2021-2022 will open in the fall 2020.
 Applicants should indicate in application materials the preferred academic year for the visit.
 Applications should include:

 - The candidate's curriculum vitae;

 - A career statement that addresses the candidate's prior experiences relevant to the application and proposed teaching;

 - A teaching statement in which the candidate discusses their plans for the visiting semester or year, with particular emphasis on how their proposed new course fits into the existing Keller Center curriculum and usefully builds beyond it;